Srujan-D/Robotics-Term-Project/README.md

 Most of the documentation are speculations, as Boston Dynamics does not release any information about its robots.

+The following resources were used:
+1) Boston Dynamics SDK documentation
+2) Reddit threads
+3) Boston Dynamics Patents

 If you have more interesting points about SPOT, feel free to reach out at f2011139@pilani.bits-pilani.ac.in.

 Thank you.